-(e) REVIEW BY THE WITNESS; CHANGES.

-(1) Review; Statement of Changes.
-On request by the deponent or a party before the deposition is completed, the deponent must be allowed 30 days after being notified by the officer that the transcript or recording is available in which:

-(A) to review the transcript or recording; and

-(B) if there are changes in form or substance, to sign a statement listing the changes and the reasons for making them.

-(2) Changes Indicated in the Officer's Certificate.
-The officer must note in the certificate prescribed by Rule 30(f)(1) whether a review was requested and, if so, must attach any changes the deponent makes during the 30-day period.

-(f) Certification by officer; exhibits; copies.CERTIFICATION AND DELIVERY; EXHIBITS; COPIES OF THE TRANSCRIPT OR RECORD; FILING.

-(1) Certification and Delivery.
-The officer shall-must certify on the deposition in writing that the witness was duly sworn by the officer and that the deposition is a trueaccurately records of the witness's testimony given by the witness.
+- (e) REVIEW BY THE WITNESS; CHANGES. - (1) Review; Statement of Changes.
+On request by the deponent or a party before the deposition is completed, the deponent must be allowed 30 days after being notified by the officer that the transcript or recording is available in which: - (A) to review the transcript or recording; and - (B) if there are changes in form or substance, to sign a statement listing the changes and the reasons for making them. - (2) Changes Indicated in the Officer's Certificate.
+The officer must note in the certificate prescribed by Rule 30(f)(1) whether a review was requested and, if so, must attach any changes the deponent makes during the 30-day period. - (f) Certification by officer; exhibits; copies.
+CERTIFICATION AND DELIVERY; EXHIBITS; COPIES OF THE TRANSCRIPT OR RECORD; FILING. - (1) Certification and Delivery.
+The officer shall must certify on the deposition in writing that the witness was duly sworn by the officer and that the deposition is a trueaccurately records of the witness's testimony given by the witness.
 The certificate must accompany the record of the deposition.
-Unless the court orders otherwise, Tthe officer shall then securelymust seal the deposition in an envelope or package endorsed withbearing the title of the action and marked "Deposition of [here insert-witness's name of witness]" and must promptly send it to the attorney who arranged for the transcript or recording.
+Unless the court orders otherwise, Tthe officer shall then securelymust seal the deposition in an envelope or package endorsed withbearing the title of the action and marked "Deposition of [here insert witness's name of witness]" and must promptly send it to the attorney who arranged for the transcript or recording.
 The officer shallmust comply with the requirements of SCR-Dom.
 Rel.Rule 5(d) for the processing of such materials.
 If the deposition is recorded by nonother than stenographic means, the cassette or tape shallstorage media must be clearly markedidentified with the name of the deponent, the date of the deposition, and the title of the action.
-The attorney must store it under conditions that will protect it against loss, destruction, tampering, or deterioration.

-(2) Documents and Tangible Things.

-(A) Originals and Copies.
-Documents and tangible things produced for inspection during the examination of the witness shalla deposition must, upon thea party's request of a party, be marked for identification and appendedattached to the deposition. and may be Any party may inspected and copyied them. by any party, except that But if the person who produceding them materials desires to retain them wants to keep the originals, the person may:

-\\\\\(Ai) offer copies to be marked, for identification and appendedattached to the deposition, and then used as originals-after givingto serve as originals if the person affords to all parties a fair opportunity to verify the copies by comparingson them with the originals;, or which event the originalsmaterials may then be used in the same manner as if attachedappended to the deposition.
+The attorney must store it under conditions that will protect it against loss, destruction, tampering, or deterioration. - (2) Documents and Tangible Things. - (A) Originals and Copies.
+Documents and tangible things produced for inspection during the examination of the witness shalla deposition must, upon thea party's request of a party, be marked for identification and appendedattached to the deposition. and may be Any party may inspected and copyied them. by any party, except that But if the person who produceding them materials desires to retain them wants to keep the originals, the person may: - (Ai) offer copies to be marked, for identification and appended attached to the deposition, and then used as originals-after giving to serve as originals if the person affords to all parties a fair opportunity to verify the copies by comparing with the originals; or - (Bii) offer the originals to be marked for identification, after giveing to each all partiesy an fair opportunity to inspect and copy the originals after they are marked in which event the originals may then be used in the same manner as if attached to the deposition.